IntersectMBO/cardano-formal-specifications/README.md

 2. Additionally, there is the "[paper](https://plutus.cardano.intersectmbo.org/resources/plutus-core-spec.pdf)"
-specification document which definies the language elements, and has denotational semantics for each of the supported builtin operations.
+specification document which defines the language elements, and has denotational semantics for each of the supported builtin operations.

 Discussions are ongoing about how to merge or otherwise get the both